Every Country Event is Unique

 Hopefully, you’ll find answers to any questions you may have in this list.

 How will the Walkathons work?

-Ideally, all 40 host country walkathons will be launched simultaneously to coincide with World Tourism Month (in South Africa) and with World Tourism Day on 27 September each year.
+Ideally, all 40 host country events will be launched simultaneously to coincide with World Tourism Day on 27 September each year.

 As mentioned previously, the Country Steering Committees (CSC) will decide on the walking route/s to be followed and may be a single day event covering a set distance (usually within close proximity to major coastal city/town locations for ease of participant access) or a multi-day event over a longer distance.